eberhab/m20/reading_writing_floppies.md

 In order to do the padding while also reading the FM part, one has two options:

 - Per track: Pad the entire track0 with an additional 2 kiB (usually used in manual conversion approaches where FM and MFM are read separately and joined by `dd`)
-- Per sector: Pad every single FM sector with an additional 128 Bytes ([MAME](http://www.z80ne.com/m20/index.php?argument=sections/tech/mame_m20.inc) and [GW](https://github.com/keirf/greaseweazle/issues/275) use this)
+- Per sector: Pad every single FM sector with an additional 128 Bytes ([MAME](http://www.z80ne.com/m20/index.php?argument=sections/tech/mame_m20.inc) and [GW](https://github.com/keirf/greaseweazle/issues/275) use this).

-Let's look into reading, writing, and padding in more detail (usually/ with gw >= v1.8 you should not need this):
+ Alternatively it is also possible to write into IMD files, which is a somewhat "smarter" image format, supporting per-sector metadata.
+Padding is only done in IMG files, since they are plain sector representations of the floppy.
+Let's look into reading, writing, and padding in more detail (usually one you should not need this):

 ### Manual config and padding options